 To use the BOOTP or DHCP protocols to assign the Switch an IP address, subnet mask, and default gateway address:

 Use the Get IP From: <Manual> pull-down menu to choose from BOOTP or DHCP.
-This selects how the Switch will be assigned an IP address on the next reboot.
+This selects the method the Switch assigns an IP address on the next reboot.

 The IP Address Settings options are: